WORLD'S TOP PAINTERS

 Sir Edward Burne-Jones (1833-98) was by far the most important of the painters whose work derived from Rossetti rather than from Pre-Raphaelitism in the strict sense.
 With him was closely associated the designer William Morris, who, though he painted few pictures, had a great influence on English art through his decorative work, his writings, and his lectures.

-destined for the Church, and did not take to painting until he was twenty-three.
+was originally destined for the Church, and did not take to painting until

-While still under-graduates at Oxford he and William Morris were fired
+he was twenty-three.
+While still under-graduates at Oxford he and William

-with an enthusiasm for art by the sight of some Pre-Raphaelite pictures.
+Morris were fired with an enthusiasm for art by the sight of some Pre-Raphaelite

-Both abandoned their original career, and Burne-Jones took to painting
+pictures.
+Both abandoned their original career, and Burne-Jones took to

-under the guidance of Rossetti.
-He had had no previous training, but on
+painting under the guidance of Rossetti.
+He had had no previous training,

-Rossetti's advice took to producing original work at once.
-In the circumstances
+but on Rossetti's advice took to producing original work at once.
+In the

-this was probably the wisest course, but certain weaknesses in his work,
+circumstances this was probably the wisest course, but certain weaknesses

 By nature Burne-Jones was fitted to carry out decorative work on a large scale, but in England he did not have the opportunities which would have been offered to him if he had been a Frenchman.
 A few schemes of mural decoration for private houses and a series of mosaics for the American Protestant Church in Rome represent the bulk of his decorative work except in stained glass.
 His name is now mainly associated with windows executed by the firm of Morris and Co., which had been formed by his friend William Morris to carry out decorative work of all kinds, in accordance with the principles of the Arts and Crafts Movement (c.1862-1914).
 Some of his cartoons for these are among his best work, for example the "Crucifixion", designed for St. Philip's Church, Birmingham, and now in the Victoria and Albert Museum, but they are almost invariably disappointing in glass.
 Morris' failure in glass is surprising in view of his genius for most of the artistic crafts which he practised, and of his passionate admiration for the glass of the Middle Ages.